meeshkan/unmock-js/packages/unmock-runner/README.md

 # unmock-runner

-Core functions for the Unmock `runner`.

-The Unmock `runner` wraps any test and runs that same test multiple times with different potential outcomes from the API.
+With the Unmock `runner`, you can run any test multiple times with different potential outcomes from the API.
 All of your unmock tests should use the `runner` unless you are absolutely certain that the API response will be the same every time.

+### Default

+By default, the `runner` is set to run your test 20 times.

 ### Jest